v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 6. Depending on the team or company need, there are several templates that can be used when creating a new site.
 For the purposes of this lab, in the **Create a site** window, select the **Team site** tile.

-7. In the **Get a team site connected to Microsoft 365 Groups** window, enter the following information.
+7. In the **Create a team site** window, enter the following information.

 	- Site name: **IT Services**

 	- Group email address: this is the alias for the group email address.
+As you typed in **IT Services** in the **Site name** field, the same text automatically prefilled in this field, although the blank space was removed so that it appears as one word (ITServices).
+Do not change this default value.

-As you typed in **IT Services** in the **Site name** field, the same text automatically prefilled in this field, although the blank space was removed so that it appears as one word.
+	- Site address: As you typed in **IT Services** in the **Site name** field, the same text automatically prefilled in this field, although the blank space was removed so that it appears as one word (ITServices).
 Do not change this default value.

 	- Group owner: type **Diego**, and in the window that appears displaying the users whose first name starts with Diego, select **Diego Siciliani**.